adb98/PendingReboot/README.md

 Module to detect Windows OS pending reboots.

-This module leverages WMI in order to query the Registry for various pending reboot detections.
+This module leverages CIM in order to query the Registry for various pending reboot detections.
+This also is compatible with PS6 and PS7

 ## How to use